 Our Unknown Friend identifies the Ten Commandments as being much more than a moral code for life.
 For him, and for us, they should “signify… the hygiene, the method and the conditions of fructification of the spiritual life”.

 The first four commandments, we read, designate spiritual practice whilst the proceeding six form the base on which our practice is built.
-We could liken this to the structure of a pyramid i.e. a leafed stem climbing upwards towards a flowering bud.
+We might liken this to the structure of a plant i.e. a leafed stem climbing upwards towards a flowering bud.
 The climbing foundations of the stem and leaves supports the burgeoning bud in the process of blooming.
 The stem and bud, however, exist as one structure: for no practice could flourish if one has no sense of inner culture, and the cultivation itself should be a natural continuation of our practice.

 Now, the world of pentacles – or coins – corresponds to the degree of preparation for our journey on the way.
 The way being that of psychurgical practice, which is the transformation of consciousness as it rises in its ascent towards the Divine.
 In the Meditations on the Tarot we read the following concerning this world of pentacles: